 Tina’s storytelling expertise has been utilized by some of the world’s greatest brands, including Mars, Pampers, Dempster’s Bread, and Boar’s Head.
 Her picture book If You Could See What I See… was written in the aftermath of the 9-11 terrorist attacks and raised $58,000 for the Canadian Red Cross USA Appeal.
 This powerful book was illustrated by Canadian children and was accepted into the National September 11 Memorial Museum in NYC.

-Tina is currently workshopping her first middle-grade novel, R.P.’s Karate Caper.
+Tina is currently workshopping her first chapter book, R.P. and the Karate Caper.
 She is also developing her first holiday picture book, inspired by 3-year-old Max Pokol and writing a story about her beloved rescue dog, Kota.
 Finally, Tina is trying to find time to work on the second draft of her first novel for adult readers… The Choices They Left Behind spans across three generations of one family and reveals how the large and small choices made by one generation can have a dramatic impact on the next.
 Betrayal, secrecy, revenge and redemption are just some of the themes explored in this full-length novel that showcases the personal growth of three women and the difficult choices they make.
 Intrigued?
 Here’s a sneak peek of the first page.

 Tina Powell titles have raised funds and/or awareness for Food Banks Canada, the Canadian Red Cross, American Diabetes Association, Children’s Aid Society, Kids Help Phone, Raise-a-Reader, Jays Care Foundation, and other worthy organizations.